 - Knives and weapons.

 - o Alcohol.

 - All illegal, unauthorised, controlled drugs and drug and associated paraphernalia including THC laced 'edibles'.

 - All other drugs, including prescription medicines unless it is essential to have them on site in which case they should be left in a named and dated envelope with the Medical Room.

-- o Stolen items.
+- Stolen items.

 - Tobacco products and cigarette papers.

-- E-cigarettes and Vapes including Vaping Liquids.
+- E-cigarettes

-- Fireworks.
+- o Fireworks.

 - o Pornographic images.

-- Any article that a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the student themselves).
+- Any article that a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the student).

+- Articles that have been or could be used to commit an offence or cause harm (section 93 of the Education and Inspections Act 2006).